RaulPedroMG/multicore_directus_pg_nextjs/DOKPLOY_INSTRUCTIONS.md

 2. Give it a meaningful name and description
 3. Connect it to this GitHub repository
 4. Specify the branch to deploy (typically `main`)
+5. Set the "Compose Path" field to `./docker-compose.yml`

 ## Step 2: Configure Environment Variables